 As with red oak and other ring-porous hardwoods, stain pigment accentuates the large open pores of ash, allowing you to create the look you want.

-Therefore, to make the most of ash, you may want to know how best to stain it with various colors.
+Therefore, to make the most of ash, you may want to know how to stain it with various colors.
 Want to stain it white?
 Here’s more on white stain on wood.

 How to Stain Ash Wood